-The Fund's equity investments are designated as fair value through profit or loss upon initial recognition and are measured at fair value through profit or loss ("FVTPL").
-The Fund's derivative assets and derivative liabilities are classified as held for trading ("HFT") and are measured at fair value through profit or loss.
+The Fund's equity investments are designated as fair value through profit or loss upon initial recognition and are measured at FVTPL.
+The Fund's derivative assets and derivative liabilities are classified as held for trading ("HFT") and are measured at FVTPL.
 All other financial assets and liabilities are measured at amortized cost.

-The following table presents the carrying amounts of the Fund's financial instruments by category as at December 31, 2015:
+The following table presents the carrying amounts of the Fund's financial instruments by category as at December 31, 2016 and 2015: